davidesner/connection-docs/tutorial/branches/merge-to-production.md

 If you go to **Storage**, you'll see that the bucket used by this configuration still only has the `bitcoin_price` table and the `bitcoin_transactions` table is missing, even though you had it in your branch and you merged the config.
 This is expected.
 Branch storage is completely isolated and no data are merged back to production.
 You need to run the extractor in production to get the data in production **Storage**.

 While you're in the **Storage** section, examine that the branch buckets are still available if you toggle the switch to show development branch buckets.
+They cannot be used by the production configurations however.

 ### Full merge